chealeanpenhchakrith/Green-IT-Project/README.md

-Contains all the available products with its name, description, price and who is selling it Need to be logged in in order to interact with the products Once logged in user has the possibility to create sell order through button "Add sell order"
+Contains all the available products with its name, description, price and who is selling it Need to be logged in in order to interact with the products Once logged in user has the possibility to create sell order through button "Add sell order" Admin user can remove users' sell order

 Profile Page:

-User can create a new account or can log in if he already has an account Once logged in user can view its information as well as the products he added to sell it User can also disconnect from his account
+User can create a new account or can log in if he already has an account Once logged in user can view its information as well as the products he added to sell and can remove it User can also disconnect from his account

 View Cart Page: